TyRadman/tanklike-scripts/README.md

   - **Notion & Trello** – Project management

 ## Coding Standards
 This project follows a structured coding standard for better maintainability and clarity across all team members.
-For detailed guidelines, see the [Coding Standards document](http://www.example.com). // FILL THIS
+For detailed guidelines, see the [Coding Standards document](codingStandards.md).

 ## Repository Structure
 This repository only contains scripts.
 No assets, prefabs, or scenes are included.